What Always Works.

 The power of word-of-mouth marketing makes things happen.
 You know, people have come to like you so much that they can’t wait to tell their family and friends about you.
 It is a by-product of your fame.

 It does more than help you sell art; it will open doors and give you access to people and places you won’t have without it.
-Some of those people will have the power to influence your career in crazy, good ways.
+Some of those people will have the power to influence your career in crazy, beneficial ways.

 Fame and reputation are nearly, but not quite, the same thing.
-I believe you can have a reputation without fame, but you can’t have fame without a reputation.
+I believe you can have a reputation without recognition, but you can’t have fame without a reputation.
 When you have both, you are well on your way to selling more art.

 There is not enough space here to tell you all the ways you can gain fame.
 Search the Internet, and you will find many ingenious and useful suggestions.
 I found a few things for you to consider.